phoboslab/WebGLImageFilter/readme.md

 WebGLImageFilter
 ==========

-#### Fast image filters for Browsers with WebGL support ####

-MIT License

-Demo: [phoboslab.org/log/2013/11/webgl-image-filter](http://phoboslab.org/log/2013/11/fast-image-filters-with-webgl)

 Construct a chain of image filters and apply them to an Image or Canvas element.
 All filters are executed by WebGL Shaders which makes them pretty fast.

+Demo: [phoboslab.org/log/2013/11/webgl-image-filter](http://phoboslab.org/log/2013/11/fast-image-filters-with-webgl)

 Please also have a look at the excellent [glfx.js](https://github.com/evanw/glfx.js) by @evanw.